Migraine triggers are wide-ranging and can be unpredictable. Danielle Newport-Fancher's include weather changes, strong scents, and cardio exercise.

 I have an extensive list of migraine triggers.
-The ones that lead to my migraine attacks most often include lack of sleep, stress, missing meals, dehydration, eating dairy or anything high in sugar, not taking enough breaks throughout the day, and flying.
+The ones that lead to my migraine attacks most often include:

-In addition to my common triggers, I experience migraine attacks in response to some rare triggers that might surprise you.
+Alongside my common triggers, I have some rare triggers that may surprise you.

-You know that feeling when you've just finished a great workout, energy rushes through your body, and you're overcome with excitement for accomplishing something positive?
+Do you know that feeling when you've finished a great workout?
+The energy that rushes through your body, and you're excited to accomplish something positive?
 I do.

 I used to love that feeling after I crushed a workout.
 I'd feel re-energized for the day or night ahead.

 Unfortunately, I haven't experienced that feeling in years.
-Thanks to my migraine, when I finish a workout, I’m overcome with exhaustion.
-It’s the kind of exhaustion that makes me feel as if I can barely stand upright.
+Thanks to my migraine, I'm exhausted when I finish a workout.
+The tiredness makes me feel as if I can barely stand upright.

-My head becomes heavy and feels like it’s being pulled down to the ground.
-Then, the pain sets in.
-I feel a sharp pain around my eye sockets and in the back of my head.
+My head becomes heavy and feels like it is being pulled.
+Then the pain sets in.
+Usually, it's a sharp pain around my eye sockets and in the back of my skull.

 How do I cope?
-I've found other means of exercise that are effective, but don’t trigger my pain.
-Yoga (even hot yoga) and Pilates on a reformer machine make me feel accomplished without triggering more pain.
-The one caveat is that I need to be careful to avoid handstands or upside-down movements that bring additional pressure to my head, as this triggers my pain.
+I've found other effective means of exercise that won't trigger my pain.
+Yoga (even hot yoga) and Pilates make me feel accomplished without triggering more pain.
+I must avoid handstands or upside-down movements that place extra pressure on my head, that's all.
 With hot yoga, I can even break a sweat without any issues.

-That said, what works (or doesn't work for me) may be entirely different for others living with chronic migraine.
+What works (or doesn't work) for me may be different for others living with chronic migraine.

 You'd think that the most stressful moments in my life would trigger my migraine attacks.
-But I've actually found that a migraine hits just after the stressful time ends and my parasympathetic nervous system tries to make my body “rest and digest.”
+But I've found that a migraine hits after the stressful time ends and my parasympathetic nervous system tries to make my body “rest and digest.”

 Often, these stressful situations are unavoidable.
-During these moments, I try to focus on breathing exercises and I write to let out my frustrations and anxiety.
+I focus on breathing exercises and writing to express my frustrations and anxiety during these moments.

 3. Shifts in barometric pressure

-It may seem odd, but changes in weather can trigger my migraine.
+It may seem odd, but weather changes can trigger my migraine.

 4. Perfume and cologne

-Nothing is worse than walking into someone's perfume cloud or accidentally walking into the perfume section of a store.
+Nothing is worse than walking into someone's perfume cloud or a store's perfume section.
 Even walking near the outside of a fragrance store is a threat to me.
-The smells can instantly trigger a migraine or worsen my existing migraine pain.
+The smells can trigger a migraine or worsen my existing migraine pain.

-I am quite sensitive to scents.
-Because of this, I've had to ask people in my life not to wear specific perfumes.
+I am sensitive to scents.
+Because of this, I've had to ask people not to wear specific perfumes.
 I also tell them not to light candles while they're around me.

-Also, I'm often forced to cover my face when riding the subway with someone who is wearing too strong of a scent.
+Also, I'm often forced to cover my face when riding the subway with someone wearing too strong of a scent.

 5. Bright, yellow, or flashing lights

 I love darkness.
 I avoid harsh yellow lighting or bright lighting any chance that I get.
-Just as my nose is sensitive to smells, my eyes are sensitive to light — all thanks to my migraine brain.
+My nose is sensitive to smells; likewise, my head and eyes get irritated by too much light.

-When I see an ambulance go down the street, or even a flashing bike light, I must cover my eyes.
+I must cover my eyes when I see an ambulance go down the street or even a flashing bike light.
 Even still, the flashing continues as my eyes are closed.

-The light from the screens of my electronics also bother my head.
-Thus, my phone, computer, and TV screens are always turned down to the lowest level of brightness.
+The blue light from my electronics also bothers my head.
+Thus, my phone, computer, and TV screens always turn down to the lowest brightness level.
 I even put screen protectors on my computer monitors for extra protection from the light.

 Many others have surprising triggers, too

-While writing this article, I checked in with online connections via my Instagram about the surprising things that trigger their migraines.
+While writing this article, I checked in with online friends about their "unusual" migraine triggers.